All

 What is Diabetic Retinopathy?

-Diabetic retinopathy is a condition which affects the retina, the delicate light-sensitive layer of tissue at the back of the eye.
-In diabetic,s the blood vessels on the retina started to get occluded and develop abnormalities.
+Diabetic retinopathy is a condition that affects the retina, the delicate light-sensitive layer of tissue at the back of the eye.
+For people with diabetes, the blood vessels of the retina can start to get occluded and develop abnormalities.

 Shinagawa_Blog Piece Mockup_Oct 5-04